 by their stressful lifestyle.
 No one can judge

-if living in a cave is comfortable or not until they have tried it themselves. "
+if living in a cave is comfortable or not until they have tried it themselves.”

 Meeting with Abdullah, owner of Candle Hotel, one of the nearest hotels from the site, claims to have a long family heritage living in Petra: " Life is quiet in Petra, we enjoy welcoming the tourists, they make us travel.
 We have a pretty safe community here, we enjoy sharing our mystical history of past civilisation.
 The Bedouins are helpful but stay aware, we never know who we can truly trust.
-We have a range of activities, don't just go for the picture a front of the famous facade (treasure), there is so much to do here that you need at least a week to discover it all."
+We have a range of activities, we don't just go for the picture in front of the famous facade (treasure).In Fact, there is so much to do here that you need at least a week to discover it all.”